-I open A LOT of credit cards.
-I open most of them for the lucrative sign-up bonuses, and then I put minimal spending on them afterward.
+I open A LOT of travel credit cards.
+I open most of them for the lucrative welcome offers, and then I just strategize my spending on them afterward.
 However, the real decision point comes a year later when the annual fee is assessed: do you keep the card and pay the annual fee, or do you cancel the card altogether?

 I’m a big fan of paying those annual fees in exchange for tens of thousands of credit card points… but not so much if there aren’t other benefits.
 Some cards offer category spending bonuses, such as 4x on dining or grocery store spending, 3x on travel, or 1.5x on all spending.
 Other cards offer specific spending credits, like an annual $300 travel credit, airline fee credits, or TSA PreCheck reimbursement.
 Everybody has a different perception of how valuable each of those benefits is to them.
 So the quick answer to the “keep or cancel” question?
 It depends.

 Case in point: the $95 annual fee recently posted for my Citi ThankYou Premier credit card, so I had to evaluate my options.

 - Keep: I could pay the annual fee and keep the card for another year.
 The Citi Premier card offers a few spending category bonuses (3x on travel, restaurants, supermarkets, and gas stations,).
 During that time, the Chase Sapphire Reserve Card also gives me 3x on all travel and dining expenses, and Taryn’s American Express Gold Card even gives 4x on dining.
 However, Citi doesn’t have a lot of transfer partners compared to AMEX and Chase.